 Impaired Driving

-Impaired driving, or driving under the influence of drugs or alcohol, is a major cause of crashes each year.
+Impaired driving, or driving under the influence of drugs or alcohol, is a significant cause of crashes each year.
+The Centers for Disease Control and Prevention (CDC) reports that 29 people in the United States die from drunk driving accidents every day.
+This equals one fatality every 50 minutes.

 Speeding

 When drivers speed, they have less time to stop or slow down to avoid an accident.
-Speeding increases the likelihood that the driver will lose control of their vehicle as well as the likelihood of severe injuries and fatalities if a crash occurs.
+Speeding increases the likelihood the driver will lose control of their vehicle, which in turn increases the possibility of severe injuries and fatalities if a crash occurs.
+Speeding is considered a type of aggressive driving behavior and often results from:

 - Frustration over traffic congestion